Investor Relations Manager

 Due to heavier regulations regarding financial reporting set forth by the Sarbanes-Oxley Act of 2002, most publicly traded companies nowadays have dedicated departments responsible for handling investor relations to ensure compliance with reporting laws.

-See where the IR Manager fits in the Corporate Finance Career Map.
+See where the IR Manager fits into the Corporate Finance Career Map.

 The objective of the IR department within a company is to help investors make informed decisions on their actions regarding the company’s equity.
 The IR department does this by providing up-to-date information about the company’s operations, financial statements to current and potential shareholders, as well as third party equity research analysts.